JHR1986/johnhenryroche-ms3-fitnessfuel/testing.md

     - Repeat verification steps completed for the Footer on Home and Phrases page.
     - Confirm that the Footer is identical on all html pages.

-5. Review all functionality and responsiveness on my mobile phone and tablet for the Enquiries Page and confirm that everything on this page is correct.
+5. Review all functionality and responsiveness on my mobile phone and tablet for the Login Page and confirm that everything on this page is correct.

 #### Register Page
 1. Navigation bar: